Experiences with Online Learning Topical Module (2023)

-6. Considering your experience taking partly or entirely online courses during the current school year, to what extent do you agree or disagree with the following statements?
+5. Considering your experience taking entirely or partly online courses during the current school year, to what extent do you agree or disagree with the following statements?

 a.
 Internet service (availability, speed, reliability, etc.) where you live has been sufficient to participate in the course.

 b.
-The hardware (computer, tablet, mobile phone, printer, etc.) and software where you live have been sufficient to participate in the course.
+The hardware (computer, tablet, mobile phone, printer, etc.) and software that you have access to have been sufficient to participate in the course.

 c.
-Study spaces where you live have been sufficient for your needs.
+Study spaces that you have access to have been sufficient for your needs.

-7. Which of the following best describes how your entirely or partly online courses have typically been delivered?
+6. Which of the following best describes how your entirely or partly online courses have typically been scheduled?

-Response Options: Synchronous (live class meetings at scheduled times); Asynchronous (participation not at scheduled times); A mixture of synchronous and asynchronous; 4= Hybrid (face-to-face class meetings at scheduled times and online instruction)
+Response Options: 1=Synchronous (live class meetings online at scheduled times); 2=Asynchronous (online participation not at scheduled times); 3= A mixture of synchronous and asynchronous; 4= Hybrid (face-to-face class meetings at scheduled times and online instruction)

 Note: Some of these questions are based on Standards from the Quality Matters Higher Education Rubric, Sixth Edition.